All students must apply for formal admission and receive an offer of admission before registration.

 Students who have been granted admission must accept their offer online in their myOkanagan student account.
 To be assured of a reserved place in a program, students must pay the admission deposit.
 Payments can be made online through the student's myOkanagan account (or by mail or in person).

-Students who fail to pay their non-refundable deposit by the deadline stated in their offer of admission will have their names placed at the bottom of the program waitlist which will be used to fill the program in accordance with Okanagan College's Program Waitlist Policy.
+Students who fail to pay their non-refundable deposit by the deadline stated in their offer of admission will have their application cancelled.
+If they request reactivation of their application within two weeks of cancellation, their names may be placed at the bottom of the program waitlist which will be used to fill the program in accordance with Okanagan College's Program Waitlist Policy.

 Once the deposit is received, the student will be registered automatically in the appropriate classes by the Office of the Registrar (block registration).

 Sponsored students must provide a letter from the sponsor stating that Okanagan College may bill the sponsor.
 The letter should also detail what the sponsor will pay for including, if applicable, the non-refundable tuition deposit, tuition fees, books, material fees or any other billing items.
 Information will not be released to sponsors without an information release form signed by the student.